mephisto1484/Myleetcode/README.md

 # Myleetcode
-My codes for leetcode. most are in python and seldom C++
+My codes for leetcode. most are in Python and seldom C++ Also this is a test for GitHub